ajaymuppeda/python-course/data_types/readme.md

 # Data Types

 Data types are used to define the type of data that a variable can hold.
 Common data types in Python include:
 Integers (int): Whole numbers without a decimal point.
 Floating-point numbers (float): Numbers with a decimal point.
 Strings (str): Sequence of characters enclosed in quotes.
 Lists (list): Ordered collection of items enclosed in square brackets [].
 Tuples (tuple): Ordered collection of items enclosed in parentheses ().
 Dictionaries (dict): Collection of key-value pairs enclosed in curly braces {}.
 Booleans (bool): Represents either True or False values.

-We Are have some more data types in Python are
+We Are have some more data types in Python are.

 - None
-- Numeric
+- Numeric.
 - List
 - Tuples
 - Sets